 Severe corporal punishment (eg, whipping, burning, scalding) clearly constitutes physical abuse, but for lesser degrees of physical and emotional chastisement, the boundary between socially accepted behavior and abuse varies among different cultures.
-Likewise, certain cultural practices (eg, female genital mutilation Female Genital Mutilation Female genital mutilation is practiced routinely in parts of Africa (usually northern or central Africa), where it is deeply ingrained as part of some cultures.
-It is also done in some parts... read more ) are so extreme they constitute abuse in the US.
+Likewise, practices that are accepted by some cultures constitute abuse in the US (eg, female genital mutilation Female Genital Mutilation Female genital mutilation is a traditional practice in some cultures in parts of Africa (usually northern or central Africa).
+It is also done in some parts of the Middle East and in other areas... read more ).
 However, certain folk remedies (eg, coining, cupping Cupping Cupping (a manipulative and body-based practice) is used in traditional Chinese medicine.
-Cupping is believed to increase blood flow to the site of application, thereby improving healing in... read more , irritant poultices) often create lesions (eg, bruises, petechiae, minor burns) that can blur the line between acceptable cultural practices and abuse.
+Cupping is believed to increase blood flow to the site of application, thereby improving healing in... read more , irritant poultices) may create lesions (eg, bruises, petechiae, minor burns) that can raise concern for what is acceptable cultural practices or abuse.

-Members of certain religious and cultural groups have sometimes failed to obtain life-saving treatment (eg, for diabetic ketoacidosis or meningitis), resulting in a child's death.
-Such failure is typically considered neglect regardless of the parents’ or caregivers’ intent.
-Additionally, in the US, certain people and cultural groups have increasingly been declining to have their children vaccinated, citing safety concerns (see Vaccine Hesitancy Vaccine Hesitancy Despite the rigorous vaccine safety systems in place in the US, some parents remain concerned about the safety of the use and schedule of vaccines in children.
+Members of certain religious groups have sometimes failed to obtain life-saving treatment (eg, for diabetic ketoacidosis or meningitis), resulting in a child's death.
+Such failure is typically considered neglect regardless of the parents’ or caregivers’ beliefs.
+Additionally, in the US, some caregivers refuse to have their children vaccinated, citing safety concerns ( see Vaccine Hesitancy Vaccine Hesitancy Despite the rigorous vaccine safety systems in place in the US, some parents remain concerned about the safety of the use and schedule of vaccines in children.
 These concerns have led some parents... read more ).
 It is not clear whether this refusal of vaccination is true medical neglect.
-However, in the face of illness, refusal of scientifically and medically accepted treatment often requires further investigation and sometimes legal intervention.
+However, in the face of illness, refusal of medically accepted treatment sometimes requires further investigation and legal intervention.

 Etiology of Child Maltreatment

 Parental characteristics and personality features can play a role.
-The parent’s own childhood may have lacked affection and warmth, may not have been conducive to the development of adequate self-esteem or emotional maturity, and, in many cases, also included other forms of maltreatment.
+The parent’s own childhood may have lacked affection and warmth, may not have been conducive to the development of adequate self-esteem or emotional maturity, and, in many cases, also included forms of maltreatment.
 Abusive parents may see their children as a source of unlimited and unconditional affection and look to them for the support that they never received.
 As a result, they may have unrealistic expectations of what their children can supply for them, they are frustrated easily and have poor impulse control, and they may be unable to give what they never experienced.
-Drug or alcohol use may provoke impulsive and uncontrolled behaviors toward their children.
-Parental mental disorders also increase the risk of maltreatment.
+Substance use may provoke impulsive and uncontrolled behaviors toward children.
+Untreated parental mental health disorders also increase the risk of maltreatment.

 Situational stress may precipitate abuse, particularly when emotional support of relatives, friends, neighbors, or peers is unavailable.

-Neglect usually results from a combination of factors such as poor parenting, poor stress-coping skills, unsupportive family systems, and stressful life circumstances.
-Neglect often occurs in impoverished families experiencing financial and environmental stresses, particularly those in which parents also have untreated mental disorders (typically depression, bipolar disorder, or schizophrenia), abuse drugs or alcohol, or have limited intellectual capacity.
+Neglect usually results from a combination of factors such as difficulties with parenting, poor stress-coping skills, unsupportive family systems, and stressful life circumstances.
+Neglect often occurs in families experiencing financial and environmental stresses, particularly those in which parents also have untreated mental health disorders (typically depression, anxiety, bipolar disorder, or schizophrenia), have a substance use disorder, or have limited intellectual capacity.
 Children in single-parent families may be at risk of neglect due to a lower income and fewer available resources.

 Symptoms and Signs of Child Maltreatment